strangerstudios/paid-memberships-pro/readme.txt

 * BUG FIX: Fixed issue where Braintree checkouts were failing with a CVV error when existing users checked out.
 * BUG FIX: Fixed issue loading the Stripe library in PHP 5.6.
 * BUG FIX: Member List CSV export was ignoring search parameter.
 * BUG FIX: Discount codes weren't being remembered during the "review" step of a PayPal Express checkout.
+(Thanks, Rafe Colton)
 * ENHANCEMENT/FIX: Search Filter would trigger incorrectly for REST API request by slug.
 * ENHANCEMENT/FIX: Didn't always identify MasterCard cards correctly to set the CardType with some gateways.
 * ENHANCEMENT: Tested up to WordPress 4.8.